 Speaking of BCM, it may come across as though I am a fanboy of theirs.
 The truth is, they make great guns at very reasonable prices and are among the leaders in innovations to the AR15 platform.
 Truthfully, if I ever buy another complete rifle, it will probably be one of theirs.
-I love Daniel Defense as a company, but they aren't "lighter, stronger, better" anymore - BCM is.
+I love Daniel Defense as a company, but they aren't really "lighter, stronger, better" anymore - BCM has taken that title.
 Check out the BCM KMR Rails and the Gunfighter Stocks as examples of how DD is being beat in weight and ergos by BCM.
 Check out the BCM CHF Barrels and the weight-saving profile they use.
 Knight's Armament makes a great product too, but it's ridiculously over-priced and not as light-weight.
 The rest of the industry needs to react or BCM could absolutely rule the market.
 So, maybe I am a fanboy, but it's for good reason!

 RECEIVERS:

-- Bravo Company: Upper and Lower
+- Bravo Company: Upper

 - Wilson Combat: Upper/Lower Combo